Close

 LSHTM event card

-The control of Antimicrobial Resistance (AMR) is a key goal of global health policy, but how does it play out at country level?
-Since the 1980s the World Health Organisation (WHO) has promoted AMR surveillance programmes, including the Gonococcal Antimicrobial Surveillance Programme (GASP), the Enhanced Gonococcal Antimicrobial Surveillance Programme (EGASP), the Global Antimicrobial Resistance Surveillance System (GLASS), and a couple of very specific and regional initiatives.
-Their primary objective is to drive the control of AMR using real-time empirical data collected across various locations that captures peculiar characteristics of patients, microbes and antimicrobials.
-The major problem of such programmes is in collecting sufficient data on antimicrobial consumption and use.
+Since the 1980s the World Health Organisation (WHO) has promoted Antimicrobial Resistance (AMR) surveillance programmes.
+These have been in form of the Gonococcal Antimicrobial Surveillance Programme (GASP), the Enhanced Gonococcal Antimicrobial Surveillance Programme (EGASP), the Global Antimicrobial Resistance Surveillance System (GLASS), and a couple of very specific and regional initiatives.
+The primary objective pursued is the need to drive the control of AMR using real-time empirical data collected across various locations that captures peculiar characteristics of patients, microbes and antimicrobials.
+The major problem around a global surveillance programme is the difficult in collecting sufficient data that captures antimicrobial consumption (AMC) and antimicrobial use (AMU).
+This suggests that an AMR surveillance system relies on databases from various health departments, hospitals and health centres.
+Existing studies have shown how these challenges have been tackled in High Income Countries (HICs) and some Low- and Middle-Income Counties (LMICs), especially how series of public-private collaborations continue to facilitate the generation of robust AMR data.

-The focus of this study is one such programme, in Nigeria.
-It examines efforts by key institutions within the Nigerian health system to develop a coordinated and national AMR surveillance system since the 1980s.
-Unlike most other settings we know about, Nigeria lacks a national system for AMR surveillance.
-However this does not mean that policies and conversations around the topic are new to major stakeholders, within tertiary hospitals and health agencies, and outside the country.
-The presentation will reveal the specific challenges and prospects key actors have encountered in the course of negotiating and implementing campaigns and interventions on national surveillance initiatives.
+This study examines efforts by key institutions within the Nigerian health system to develop a coordinated and national AMR surveillance system since the 1980s.
+Unlike most other settings that are subjects of existing studies, Nigeria lacked a national system for AMR surveillance prior to 2017, when GLASS was introduced by WHO.
+This however does not mean that policies and conversations around the topic are new to major stakeholders within and outside the country.
+While implementing specific surveillance initiatives, stakeholders in tertiary hospitals and health agencies have been at the forefront of conversations, campaigns and interventions on national surveillance initiatives.
+This study reveals the specific challenges and prospects key actors have encountered in the course of negotiating and implementing these initiatives.

 Speaker